 Unlike the Optoma GT1080Darbee, the durability is lacking on the Optoma GT1080HDR, but it’s not the worst.
 The fault lies in the lamp it uses to project an image; like most budget projectors, it employs DLP technology, which translates to lower lamp life than higher-end laser projectors.
 With that said, its 15,000-hour figure isn’t bad at all for a DLP projector, and finding a good laser projector at this price point is a pipe dream.

 The Optoma GT1080HDR is the king of the budget mid-range projector market.
-It has a plethora of features that make it a great pick for myriad use cases; gamers will appreciate it for its high refresh rate, movie buffs will appreciate it for its HDR support, and just about everyone will benefit from its high contrast ratio and high brightness.
+It has many features that make it a great pick for myriad use cases; gamers will appreciate its high refresh rate, movie buffs will appreciate its HDR support, and just about everyone will benefit from its high contrast ratio and high brightness.
 Some will likely find its usage of DLP technology a disappointment thanks to both the rainbow effect (which won’t affect most users) and its hit to lamp life, but it’s nevertheless a very compelling offering that fits a very large number of use cases.